Public Works Department Projects

 Fall Creek Water System Improvement

-The Fall Creek Water System Improvement Project is under construction and is over 50% complete.
-The project is designed to improve overall quality of the City's water in order to meet State and Federal water quality standards, as well as a number of other goals that improve overall quality and consistency of water service in Yreka.
+The Fall Creek Water System Improvement Project was designed to improve overall quality of the City's water in order to meet State and Federal water quality standards, as well as a number of other goals that improve overall quality and consistency of water service in Yreka.
 Included in this project is a new 2.5 million gallon clearwell tank, water treatment plant upgrades, a new filter pump station, expansion of the Fall Creek pump station and other improvements.
-The $11,185,000 project is being funded by a US Department of Agriculture, Rural Development grant and low interest loan.
+The $11,185,000 project was funded by a US Department of Agriculture, Rural Development grant and low interest loan.
 The City also contributed $1,126,000.
-The contractor is T&S Construction from Sacramento and PACE Engineering from Redding is supervising the construction.
-Construction is expected to be completed July 2012.
+The contractor was T&S Construction from Sacramento and PACE Engineering from Redding supervised the construction.

 Greenhorn Creek Floodplain Restoration and Trails Project